markkerry/markkerry-hugo/content/posts/2022/03/go-container-kubernetes/index.md

 A while back I created a Go container which returns the hostname of the container its running on - [markkerry.github.io - Running a Local Go Web App in Docker](https://markkerry.github.io/posts/2021/03/docker-go-web-app/).
 Running this container from a Kubernetes cluster was what I had in mind when I created it.
 In this post I will walk through the steps I completed to create the Kubernetes deployment with an image pulled from Docker Hub.

-## MAKE SURE THESE LINKs ARE CORRECT

 I will be using the same Ubuntu server lab running on VirtualBox - [markkerry.github.io - Ubuntu Server 20.04 LTS Lab](https://markkerry.github.io/posts/2022/02/ubuntu-server-lab/).
-And the same Kubernetes cluster built from this post - [markkerry.github.io - Running a Kubernetes Cluster on Ubuntu and VirtualBox](http://localhost:1313/posts/ubuntu-kubernetes-virtualbox/)
+And the same Kubernetes cluster built from this post - [markkerry.github.io - Running a Kubernetes Cluster on Ubuntu and VirtualBox](https://markkerry.github.io/posts/2022/03/ubuntu-kubernetes-virtualbox/)

 The official Kubernetes docs is what I used for reference - [kubernetes.io - Pull an Image from a Private Registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).